 Day 2 Tulum

-Travel south today by local bus to Tulum, which should take around 1.5 hours Tulum is a beach paradise on the Caribbean coast, where you can spend your time relaxing on the beach or strolling along the white sands.
-The town itself is small.
-Your leader will take you on an orientation walk upon arrival.
+Travel south today by local bus to Tulum, which should take around 1.5 hours.
+Tulum is a beach paradise on the Caribbean coast, where you can spend your time relaxing on the beach or strolling along the white sands.
+The town itself is small so your leader will take you on a brief orientation walk upon arrival.
 For a taste of Mayan architecture, take an optional visit of the ruins of Tulum.
 These ruins sit atop a cliff amid palm fringed and white sand beaches.
 You can even go for a swim within its ancient walls.
 In the evening, use the opportunity to kick back and watch the waves with a margarita.

 Day 3 Tulum

 Today is free to relax, take part in optional activities and to generally do as you wish.
 Perhaps start your morning by renting a bike and cycling around the area - this is a great way to cover a lot of ground in a short time.
-If you haven't yet, you may want to head to Akumal Bay for a snorkelling tour of the bay.
+You may want to head to Akumal Bay for a change of scenery or check out one of the many fresh water rock pools (sink hole) known locally as Cenote.
+You can buy an organized tour to each of these attractions or venture off on your own as both are easily reached by local transport.
+Go early in the day to avoid the crowds.
+Cenote Dos Ojos is perhaps the most spectacular Cenote but it requires a 3 Km walk each way from the local bus drop off.

 Day 4 Caye Caulker